jfmdev/uStopwatch/readme.md

 ­­µStopwatch
 =================

-_A very tiny and simple Stopwatch_
+_A very tiny and simple stopwatch_

 **­­µStopwatch** is a simple _stopwatch_, developed as a sample application for learn how to use Onsen UI and develop for Firefox OS.